Southport station (CTA)

 Southport is a station on the Chicago Transit Authority's 'L' system.
 It is situated between the Paulina and Belmont stations on the Brown Line, which runs between Albany Park on Chicago's Northwest Side and downtown Chicago.
 It is an elevated station with two side platforms located at 3411 North Southport Avenue in Chicago's Lakeview community area.

 Location

 Southport is situated on North Southport Avenue, close to its intersection with West Roscoe Street.
 The station is located in the Lakeview community area of Chicago; the area surrounding the station consists of a mixture commercial and residential areas.

 History

 Southport Station opened in 1907 as part of the Northwestern Elevated Railroad's Ravenswood line.
 In CTA's skip-stop service on the Brown Line, which was in operation from 1949 to 1995, Southport was a "B" station.

-In 2006, the CTA began the Brown Line Capacity Expansion Project, which involved the renovation and reconstruction of all Brown Line stations to allow eight car trains to run on the line and to ensure that all stations met Americans with Disabilities Act (ADA) requirements.
+In 2006, the CTA began the Brown Line Capacity Expansion Project, which involved the renovation and reconstruction of all Brown Line stations to allow eight car trains to run on the line and to ensure that all stations are accessible to passengers with disabilities.
 Southport Station was closed between April 2, 2007, and March 30, 2008, and was completely rebuilt.